reactql/docs/docs/README.md

 - Tons of code commentary to fill you in on what's happening under the hood
 - Extensive, up-to-date [online documentation](https://reactql.org/docs/)
 - [Examples repository](https://github.com/reactql/examples), showing you how to add a GraphQL server, run without GraphQL, take advantage of Redux, etc.

+# New to GraphQL?

+Watch my free [45 minute YouTube video](https://www.youtube.com/watch?v=DNPVqK_woRQ), for a live coding walk-through of putting together a GraphQL server with a database.
+Learn how to write queries, mutations and handle nested/related data.

+If you want to build your own GraphQL server, check out the [GraphQL Server repo](https://github.com/reactql/examples/tree/master/graphql-server) in [examples](https://github.com/reactql/examples).